gwtwod/humioapi/README.md

 > This project requires `Python>=3.6.1`

 This is an unofficial library for interacting with [Humio](https://www.humio.com/)'s API.
 If you're looking for the official Python Humio library it can be found [here: humiolib](https://github.com/humio/python-humio).
-This library mostly exists because the official library was incredibly basic back in 2019 when I needed this.
+This library mostly exists because the official library was very basic back in 2019 when I first needed this.

 ## Installation